margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for a conversation with Paige
 * Grateful for her daughter's work in teaching
 * Grateful for people creating music
-* Grateful for th epeople writing the books on Tennessee
+* Grateful for the people writing the books on Tennessee
 * Grateful for moms and their babies
 * Grateful for Chritsian friends from Norfolk Academy
 * Grateful for the people writing books